 History ignores the entire idea until 1958.
 At that time, Eiseman and his team reported success with fecal implantation.
 This was accomplished through the use of retention enemas.

 Again, the patients were afflicted with severe diarrhea.
 Only this time, the causes were the new antibiotics of the fabulous mid 20th century.
 To the delight of Eiseman and his fellow scientists, recovery was prompt and permanent with the use of the healthy fecal matter.

 A Fecal Fast-Forward In Time

 Now we fast-forward twenty years to 1978.
 After decades of antibiotic use, a condition termed Clostridium Difficile was discovered.
 Doctors rediscovered the efficacy of this simple fecal treatment.
 According to the Cleveland Clinic, the patients with Clostridium Difficile struggle “with longstanding diarrhea and abdominal pain.
-They can’t go to work or school or really function that well because of how sick they are.”
-Ironically, the cause is often rooted in antibiotics which have killed the good bacteria in the gut and allowed the clostridium to take over.
+They can’t go to work or school.
+They can’t or function well because of how sick they are.”
+Ironically, the cause is often rooted in antibiotics.
+The antibiotics have killed the good bacteria in the gut.
+This allowed the clostridium to take over.
 Yet, in spite of their grim prognosis, 95 percent of the patients treated with Fecal Transplants benefit from the healthy donor’s good bacteria.
 They not only improved, they were cured.